The new Riverside is coming. Sign up here for the launch event.

 What Resolution Does Zoom Record in?

 Zoom is capable of recording in 360p, 720p, and 1080p.
-If you’re recording more than two people, your recording will be in 360p unless you have a Business or Enterprise account with Group HD.
+If you’re recording more than two people, your recording will be in 360p unless you have a Paid account with Group HD.
 Group HD allows you to record 3 or more people in 720p (or 1080p for broadcasting large-format events).
 You can record a call or meeting with two participants in 720p.
 Be aware that HD recording is available on Zoom, but the platform auto-adjusts video resolution according to the strength of your internet connection.
 This means if your connection isn’t great your video quality will suffer.

 Zoom Recording Quality Local vs Cloud